Women Entrepreneurs: New Opportunities and Challenges

 Chapter Nine: Setting an Office at Home

-9. How and under what circumstances should the home
+9. How and under what circumstances should the home office be established?

 9.1.
 Ergonomic conditions not considered